MedICL-VU/crossmoda2023/README.md

 >- replace the 'masking.py' in nnUNet/nnunetv2/training/data_augmentation/custom_transforms.

 #### Step 3: self-training
 >Real target domain images are included for training to further reduce the domain gap.
 Here, you can simply use the model obtained by step 2 to make inference on unlabeled target domain images.
-Then re-train the nnU-Net using both the synthetic imaegs (w/ real labels) and real images (w/ pseudo labels).
+Then re-train the nnU-Net using both the synthetic images (w/ real labels) and real images (w/ pseudo labels).
 For our solution, we simply filter out the poor pseudo labels by connected component analysis.
 Feel free to explore more advanced pseudo label filtering methods!

 ### Conditional synthesis results
 Each column belongs to the same site/style.
 Nicely, our synthesized images match the style of the real image from the same site.